 Labs are drawn today and include:

 • Complete metabolic panel: WNL (SCr, 0.7; Na+, 139; K+, 4.6; AST, 23; ALT, 26)

 • Uric acid, 5.7 mg/dL

 • BMI, 28 kg/m2• Blood pressure in clinic today, 150/90 mmHg and 152/94 mmHg

 • Blood pressure average at last 3 clinic visits: 150/94 mmHg, 138/84 mmHg, 144/86 mmHg

 • Last 3 HbA1c measures in the past year: 6.9%, 6.4%, 6.6%

 The patient has no known drug allergies, and he quit smoking 1 year ago.

 DL receives a diagnosis of hypertension.
-He notes that he has been making lifestyle changes, specifically following the DASH diet and increasing his exercise, since being told of his elevated blood pressure at previous visits starting 1 year earlier.
+He notes that he has been making lifestyle changes, specifically following the Dietary Approaches to Stop Hypertension (DASH) diet and increasing his exercise, since being told of his elevated blood pressure at previous visits starting 1 year earlier.